mitpjones/symds-simple-demo-server/README.md

 **Steps to setup and run:**

-**1 - Clone this project and the Android symds-simple-demo-android-client**
+**1 - Clone this project and build the Android symds-simple-demo-android-client**